Red Cross project on sustainable integration of victims of human trafficking

 by Catherine MALLET

-On the 1st March 2017 The Red Cross EU Office started a project called STEP - ‘Sustainable integration of Trafficked human beings through proactive identification and Enhanced Protection’.
+On the 1st March 2017 The British Red Cross in partnership with Netherlands Red Cross, Croatian Red Cross and France Terre d’Asile as well as local UK organisations (including two Salvation Army subcontracted organisations) started a project called STEP - ‘Sustainable integration of Trafficked human beings through proactive identification and Enhanced Protection’.
 The Salvation Army attended a workshop designed to bring together key stakeholders in the anti-trafficking and migration sector to input into the development of these project outputs.

 The project is being funded through the European Commission’s Asylum, Migration and Integration fund (AMIF) programme and was designed in the context of the refugee crisis and to address the increased migration flow across Europe.
 STEP aims to develop and promote a consistent approach to identification, protection and integration of Victims and Potential Victims of Trafficking (P/VoT) across the EU.